Code-Institute-Submissions/JoseCastanoCoding-east-sussex-mtb-trails_NovResub/README.md

 ## Wireframes

-All the wireframes I drew can be found in the following [link](/workspace/east-sussex-mtb-trails/wireframes)
+All the wireframes I drew can be found in the following [link](https://drive.google.com/file/d/1I5aTeuauP6dX7BXcyk2UEwv-AodJriGK/view?usp=sharing)

 ## Features

-The site counts with 1 pages in total, where the user can choose from two

 ### Existing Features